ira-ai-automation/go-agents/CONTRIBUTING.md

 3. Create a new discussion
 4. Reach out to maintainers

-Thank you for contributing to Agentarium Core! 🚀
+Thank you for contributing to Go Agents! 🚀